khushi168/Podwise/README.md

    ## Step 4: Search locally using CLI
     python scripts/search_api.py

----

-### Step 6: Start the Login + Frontend App
+   ## Step 5: Launch Streamlit App (Login + Upload + Search)

-    streamlit run auth_app.py
+    streamlit run frontend.py

-✅ Once logged in or signed up, it redirects to frontend.py, where you can:
+### Once logged in or signed up, it redirects to frontend.py, where you can:

+  1. Use the Search section to:

+    Select a topic from dropdown

+    Enter a question or phrase to query related transcriptions

+  2. Use the Upload section to:

+    Choose existing topic or enter a new one

-  # Upload new .mp3 files under a topic
+    Upload a new .mp3 file (saved under audio_files/{topic}_cluster/)

-  # Search across podcast content using natural language
-  # Listen to the results in-browser
-  # Dynamically explore topic clusters with “Show more topics” toggle
+    It gets transcribed and saved directly to the DB

 ### step 7: users.json Format (auto-generated)
     {